Ayush-codes247/Limit-Order-Book/README.md

 ### Layer 2 — Price Level (Doubly-Linked FIFO Queue)

-This is also very similar to a direct-addressing hashing method.
 Each active price level maintains a **doubly-linked list** of resting orders in arrival order (price-time priority).